pyOpenSci/software-peer-review/_sources/how-to/reviewer-guide.md.txt

 Thank you for taking the time to review a package for pyOpenSci and for contributing to making open source scientific software easier to use by the community!
-If you have any questions about the review process, feel free to reach out to one of our editors or to post a question on our [discourse forum](https://pyopensci.discourse.group/).
+If you have any questions about the review process, feel free to reach out to one of our editors or to post a question on our [GitHub Discussions](https://github.com/orgs/pyOpenSci/discussions).
 ```

 Please be respectful and kind to the authors in your reviews.
 Our